tdebella/Mixellence/README.md

    - [x] Create store with redux/toolkit
    - [x] Create backend and authentication with Firebase
-   - [x] Add data and user to mock database with firebase
+   - [x] Add data and user to mock database with Firebase

 ## Link